 If money is withdrawn too early and no exception applies, a 10% penalty may apply to the taxable amount.

-Pros and cons of a Trump Account
+What are the pros and cons of a Trump Account?

 Pros